 6. Water Pot

 This piece of poultry gear is necessary for giving water to the birds within the cage.
 We all know that clean, fresh water is crucial for the health of poultry birds.
 The water pot should be cleaned regularly.

 Water containers come in a variety of shapes and sizes.
 A simple water pot or a pipeline may be used to provide water.
 You may run a pipe from one side of the home to the other or utilize a drop water system in a pipeline arrangement.

 7. Egg Washer

-An egg washer is a piece of machinery that uses egg washing powder to clean eggs.
-The egg washer is filled with water, then with egg washing powder.
+An egg washer is a piece of machinery that uses egg-washing powder to clean eggs.
+The egg washer is filled with water, and then with egg washing powder.
 It’s used to sanitize eggs before they’re delivered.